Digital Marketing Research And Getting To Know Your Market

 How many times do tweets, posts and comments about your brand get shared across other social media platforms?
 It’s all useful information to acquire in order to further your digital marketing campaign.

 Brand health metrics measure how important your brand is to customers through any positive or negative feedback you receive.
 It’s important to know this, so forms inviting customer feedback on the site can help to get a clearer picture.

 How diverse is your customer base?

 It’s worth paying attention to the demographics of your visitors, especially new visitors and their buying habits.
 We can achieve this by keeping a close eye on the sources of your web site traffic.
 This may come to you directly by someone typing in your website address, or it may be referred from search engines or social media pages.

-Assuming like most businesses you want to increase your sales, your e-commerce metrics will provide invaluable information.
+As an online trader with an ecommerce website, assuming like most businesses you want to increase your sales, your ecommerce metrics will provide invaluable information.
 The conversion rates from viewing products to actually achieving sales will increase our understanding of your customers’ buying habits.
-Your e-commerce metrics will show the levels of customer engagement, through time spent on a page, percentage of how many returning visits customers made.
-Your e-commerce platform will do this by using ‘cookies’.
+Your ecommerce metrics will show the levels of customer engagement, through time spent on a page, percentage of how many returning visits customers made.
+Your ecommerce platform will do this by using ‘cookies’.

 Social media and innovation metrics

 How well are your social media campaigns influencing your customers?

 Is the ‘Twitter-sphere’ talking about your brand?

 The more engagement you can achieve, the more brand loyalty will be acquired.
 Research has shown that when a company like yours posts and shares ideas on social media platforms, potential customers can be influenced by reading these and motivated to share their opinions across those platforms.